 Tkinter Module in Python

-Using the Tkinter module in python we can create a graphical user interface (GUI) of any application.
-It is a popular and easy-to-use python module that can help you convert your command-line-based application into an interactive GUI-based program.
+Using the Tkinter module in Python, we can create a graphical user interface (GUI) for any application.
+It is a popular and easy-to-use Python module that can help you convert your command-line-based application into an interactive GUI-based program.

 Python-docx module in Python